 Occupational therapists can carry out an assessment of what you can and can't do in your everyday activities.
 They will create individual treatment programmes to help people carry out their daily tasks and with more confidence and independence.
 They may suggest changes to your environment, whether that be at home or at work, and may introduce the use of equipment which will help with some activities.

 Occupational therapists review the treatments periodically, evaluate progress and make changes to the treatment as needed.

-You can get a referral for free occupational therapy through your GP surgery, Hampshire County Council's Adults Health and Care department or local clinical commissioning group, or you can go private.
+You can get a referral for free occupational therapy through your GP surgery, your local Adult Social Care department or local clinical commissioning group or you can go private.

 The duration and severity of your condition

 You may wish to use the services of an independent Occupational Therapist who is in private practice.
 The Royal College of Occupational Therapists (RCOT) website has a specialist section for Occupational Therapists working in independent (private) practice.
 Alternatively, call 020 7450 2330.

 All Occupational Therapists who are members of COT Specialist Section Independent Practice are fully qualified and registered with the Health and Care Professions Council (HCPC).

 If you would like to source equipment for yourself which could help you manage everyday tasks, see our Equipment page.